device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 ## Administration of Device42 on AWS

-### Software and security updates and patches
+### Software and Security Updates and Patches

 Security patches are bundled with Device42 software updates.
 There is no need to manually apply patches to your Device42 instances outside of software updates.
 Software updates can be downloaded from https://www.device42.com/update/.

 Watch the [Update Device42 Appliance How To](/how-to-videos/update-device42-appliance-how-to) walkthrough video for information on our quick Device42 update process.

-### Backing up and restoring your Device42 data on AWS
+### Backing Up and Restoring Your Device42 Data on AWS

 The Device42 backup facilities are accessible through the Appliance Manager.
 Backups can be executed immediately, and you can download a backup file immediately or schedule automatic saving to an SFTP, NFS, or AWS S3 destination.